Often considered an entirely different RC class in itself, RC drift cars are made with speed and control, but more importantly, drifting in mind.

 - AA batteries

-- 2V 2000 mAh NiMH battery (with standard plug and battery charger)
+- 2V 2000 mAh NiMH battery (with a standard plug and battery charger)

 - Exceptional aesthetics (2010 Chevrolet Camaro Body)